 We may earn money or products from the companies mentioned in this post.

-Having a good, all-purpose gluten free flour is a must have in any GF pantry.
+Having a good, gluten free all-purpose flour is a must have in any gluten free pantry.
 There are many ready-made blends available in stores today; years ago when we started our GF journey, that wasn’t the case.

-If you’re going to purchase a pre-made blend, it’s important to read the labels; some are specific to pizza crusts, breads, or pancakes and some need a binder added (like xantham gum) in order to work properly.
+Although there are many pre-made choices on the market, you still need to be sure to chose the right flour blend.
+When purchasing a pre-made blend (like Bob’s Red Mill) , it’s important to read the labels; some are specific to pizza crusts, breads, or pancakes and some need a binder added in order to work properly.

 Photo by Kaboompics .com on Pexels.com[/caption]

-I’ve been making this all-purpose mix for years, and it’s my go-to flour.
-In my opinion it “behaves” like traditional white flour and can be used in any recipe.
+I’ve been making this all-purpose mix for years.
+It’s my go-to flour.
+In my opinion, it “behaves” like traditional white flour and can be used in any recipe.

-Use a whisk to combine the ingredients.
-Transfer to an air-tight container.
+- Use a whisk to combine ingredients.
+Transfer into an air-tight container.
 Store in a cool, dry place.